 “I am passionate about doing my bit to continue to provide a platform that recognises the rich legacy and wealth of experience within our community, and the framework to ensure our Mob have a voice across all aspects of our lives.”

-As a proud and long-time member of the Australian Paralympic family, Angie Ballard is a five-time Paralympian, multiple Paralympic medallist, and previous world title holder on the track.
-She is currently on target to represent Australia at her sixth Paralympic Games in Tokyo, Japan, next year.
+As a proud and long-time member of the Australian Paralympic family, Angie Ballard is a six-time Paralympian, multiple Paralympic medallist, and previous world title holder on the track.

 Angie holds a Bachelor of Science (Psychology) with Honours.
 She has been a member of the Wheelchair Sports NSW Board since 2004, and appointed as an ambassador or advocate for organisations including for Technical Aid for the Disabled, Motor Accidents Authority and Lifeline Australia.